Frequently Asked Questions

 Can I book a tour?

-We would very much like to communicate what we have in terms of exhibitions, but are dependent on planning well in advance.
-Send an email to post@drammens.museum.no where you say when you want a tour, what you want to see, how many there are and whether you want to combine it with a cafe visit.
-Mediation costs NOK 1,250, entrance fee is additional.
+We would very much like to share our exhibitions, but we need to plan well in advance.
+Send an email to post@drammens.museum.no where you tell us when you want a guided tour, what you want to see, how many of you are there and whether you want to combine it with a visit to the café.
+The cost of the tour is 1250 NOK, plus entrance fees.

 I only want to go on my own, how can I get the best possible experience?

 Feel free to talk to our employees at work, they will show you which exhibitions are where.
-That way, you can set up the trail as it suits you best.
-You have an entrance ticket that applies to both the museum building and the Lychepaviljon, and then you can move freely back and forth as you wish.
+That way you can plan your route in a way that suits you best.
+You have an entrance ticket that applies to both the Arbo Building and the Lychepaviljongen, and then you can move freely back and forth as you wish.

 We have a digital publication on Kunstporten: Adults (kunstporten.no)